mattdesl/wasm-bench/README.md

 Install deps:

-- Zig
+- Zig - see [here](https://ziglang.org/learn/getting-started/#installing-zig) on how to install v 0.10 or higher
 - `wasm-opt` (optional)
-- Rust (optional, not yet included in this benchmark)

 Git clone, then: